PJUllrich/analytics_ex/README.md

 # AnalyticsEx

+## Heads up: This library is no longer actively maintained.
+> I built this library before [Plausible.io](https://plausible.io) became a thing and I switched to that wonderful service by now.
+You can still use this library and report issues and I'll happily fix them.
+However, please don't expect this library to work forever or have features added to it.

 A library tracking how many visitors a [Phoenix](https://github.com/phoenixframework/phoenix)-based application receives per day without collecting any data from the user.
 It encapsulates the [Homemade Analytics](https://dashbit.co/blog/homemade-analytics-with-ecto-and-elixir) code of `José Valim` and simply counts the page-requests per path per day.
 The collected data is stored in a configurable [Ecto](https://github.com/elixir-ecto/ecto)-repository.

 ## Installation